-Thinking about entering bankruptcy protection?
+Are you thinking about entering bankruptcy protection?

-What is a bankruptcy discharge?
+- What is a bankruptcy discharge?

-When does the discharge occur?
+- When does the discharge occur?

-What happens after I enter bankruptcy protection?
+- What happens after I enter bankruptcy protection?

-Are all of my debts discharged?
+- Are all of my debts discharged?

-Can I keep some of my assets?
+- Can I keep some of my assets?

-Should I file Chapter 7 bankruptcyor Chapter 13 bankruptcy?
+- Should I file Chapter 7 bankruptcyor Chapter 13 bankruptcy?

-Do I qualify to file bankruptcy?
+- Do I qualify to file bankruptcy?

-Does my spouse have to file?
+- Does my spouse have to file?

-How much will it cost me?
+- How much will it cost me?

 I’ve provided answers to these and over 40 more bankruptcy questions on my FAQ page.
 I’ve designed this FREE site to help you decide whether to enter bankruptcy protection or to try another solution such as debt consolidation or a debt relief program.
 The information provided will also help you decide whether you should file bankruptcy yourself or hire a local bankruptcy attorney.

-To help you decide if entering bankruptcy protection under chapter 7, chapter 13, or another chapter is right for you, I highly encourage you to use of the free no obligation Legal Evaluation below from a qualified local bankruptcy attorney.FREE No Obligation Legal Evaluation
+One of the most difficult questions is whether to enter bankruptcy protection and, if so, under chapter 7, chapter 13, or another chapter.
+I highly encourage you to use the free no-obligation Legal Evaluation below from a qualified bankruptcy attorney.

-The first type of protection comes under chapter 7 bankruptcy, commonly called liquidation, can eliminate a lot of unsecured debt (credit cards, medical bills, old utility bills, unsecured personal loans, etc.), and can generally be completed within just a few months.
-Most people who enter chapter 7 bankruptcy protection are able to keep their property while eliminating unsecured debts.
+The first type of protection is chapter 7 bankruptcy, also called liquidation.
+A chapter 7 bankruptcy eliminates unsecured debt (credit cards, medical bills, old utility bills, unsecured personal loans, etc.), and takes less than three months (usually).
+Most people who enter chapter 7 bankruptcy protection can keep their property while eliminating unsecured debts.

-The second type is Chapter 13 bankruptcy protection and it involves a simple repayment plan.
+The second type is Chapter 13 bankruptcy protection, and it involves a simple repayment plan.
 It is generally a good option for people who have steady income but have fallen behind on their bills.
-Under Chapter 13 bankruptcy protection, you establish a repayment plan based on what you can truly afford (not what creditors and collectors are demanding).
+Under Chapter 13, bankruptcy protection, you establish a repayment plan based on what you can truly afford (not what creditors and collectors are demanding).
 Repayment plans typically last between three and five years and payback may be as little as 10 cents on the dollar.

 Option 1: Do nothing and chance losing everything!

 Option 2: Seek relief through custom debt solutions (debt consolidation, consumer credit counseling, debt consolidation loans, etc.).
 If you have not tried these alternatives, then this should be your first choice because entering bankruptcy protection should be a last resort.

-Option 3: Enter bankruptcy protection under either chapter 7 or chapter 13 may be your best option if you’ve already tried the alternatives above.
+Option 3: Enter bankruptcy protection under either chapter 7 or chapter 13 might be your best option if you’ve already tried the alternatives above.
 Use this site to learn whether entering bankruptcy protection is right for you.
 If you believe filing bankruptcy is your best option, I highly encourage you to consult a bankruptcy attorney before taking any bankruptcy-related actions.

 A local bankruptcy attorney can help you understand the differences between chapter 7 and chapter 13 bankruptcy protection, and help you make an educated decision about entering bankruptcy protection.